Top 10 Funniest Stand-up Comedians of All Time

 He's a quality redneck comedian, legendary worldwide for his sarcastic humor.

-So, underrated.
-Needs to be way higher, like up there with George Carlin and Richard Pryor.
-Perhaps the best comic out there today.
-Stanhope doesn't spoon feed you his jokes.
-People consider what he has to say controversial, but the stuff he says is true to the point of hilarity.
-He is usually wasted on stage and smokes what looks like an entire pack on one set, while ranting about stupidity in society.
-He is not as famous as many of the people ahead of him on the list, but he must have balls to say and criticize some of the things he does.
-He is also becoming more deservedly well known through his appearance on the show Louis, when he plays Louis CK's friend, Eddie, who said he wanted to go through and end his life.
+He is usually inebriated on stage and appears to smoke an entire pack in one set, all while ranting about the stupidity in society.
+He may not be as famous as many of the people ahead of him on the list, but he must have a lot of courage to say and criticize some of the things he does.
+He is also becoming more deservedly well-known through his appearance on the show Louis, where he plays Louis CK's friend, Eddie, who expresses a desire to end his life.
 I believe Doug and Bill Hicks should both be much higher on this list.

 It has been said that Doug Stanhope is "the comedian of comedians."
 I feel this is an accurate statement.
 If there ever was a pantheon of stand-up comedians, this man would be the overseer.
 Being a connoisseur of stand-up myself (Bruce, Hicks, Pryor, Carlin, Wright, Kinnison, Dice-Clay, Chappelle, Eddie Murphy, Barr, Whoopi, Martin Lawrence, Rock, Foxx, Hedberg, Burr, etc.), I don't make this statement lightly.
 If you call yourself a fan of stand-up comedy and you have never heard Doug Stanhope, I suggest you stop what you are doing and start from the top down.
 Number 24?
 This entire site loses credibility on this ranking alone.